tucats/ego/LANGUAGE.md

 The first example is an array of integers.
 The value at position 0 is `101`.
 The value at position 1 is `335`, and so on.
 The second example is a heterogenous array, where each value is of varying types.
 For example, the value at position 0 is the integer `123` and the value at position 1 is the string `"Fred"`.

+You can also specify a type for the array using a typed array constant.
+For example,

+    a := []int{101, 102, 103}

+In this example, an array is created that can only contain `int` values.
+If you specify a value in the array initialization list that is not an `int`, it is converted to an `int` before in is stored.
+You an then only store `int` values in the array going forward,

+    a[1] = 1325    // Succeeds
+    a[1] = 1325.0  // Failed, must be of type int

 ## Structures<a name="structures"></a>
 A structure (called `struct` in the _Ego_ language) is a set of key/value pairs.
 The key is an _Ego_ symbol, and the value is any supported value type.
 Each key must be unique.
 The values can be read or written in the struct based on the key name.
 Once a struct is created, it cannot have new keys added to it directly.
 A struct constant is indicated by braces, as in:

     {  Name: "Tom", Age: 53 }

 This struct has two members, `Name` and `Age`.
 Note that the member names (the keys of the key/value pair) are case-sensitive.
 The struct member `Name` is a string value, and the struct member `Age` is an int value.

+This type of struct is known as an _anonymous_ struct in that it does not have a specific type, and in fact the fields are all declared as type interface{} so they can hold any arbitrary values unless static type checking is enabled.

+You cannot add new fields to this struct if you create a struct constant with fields already.
+That is, you cannot

+    a := { Name: "Bob" }
+    a.Age = 43

+The second line will generate an error because Age is not a member of the structure.
+There is one special case of an _anonymous_ struct that can have fields added (or removed) dynamically.
+This is an empty _anonymous_ struct,

+    a := {}
+    a.Name = "Fred"
+    a.Gender = "M"

+The empty anonymous structure can have fields added to it just by naming them, and they are created as needed.
+In this case you can also use the delete() function to remove a field,

+    delete(a, "Gender")

+This removes the field `Gender` from the struct.

 ## Maps<a name="maps"></a>
 A `map` in the _Ego_ language functions the same as it does in Go.
 A map is declared as having a key type and a value type, and a hashmap is constructed based on that inforation.
 You can set a value in the map and you can fetch a value from the map.